 Joe Ely and Charlie Sexton don’t work as well as you’d think they would.
 I guess Ely’s too obvious and everybody knows Little Charlie.
 When you meet people in Austin for the first time, they’ll always tell you 1) Their name 2) What side of the river they live on and 3) How old Charlie Sexton was when they first saw him.
 If you know anyone at the Chronicle, you’d do better just to keep quiet about it.

 So now that you know how to namedrop, you’re halfway there.
 The easiest part is the look.
-A musician’s hair is his plumage, his coat of arms, his blonde admirer’s focal point.
-So your hairstyle should reflect the type of music you “play.”
+A musician’s hair is his plumage, so your hairstyle should reflect the type of music you “play.”
 Don’t deviate.
 Heavy metal and hard rock call for a long-haired permanent.
 Bring a picture of Eddie Van Halen with you to the hair salon.
 If you can’t find a pic of Eddie try to get one of Stephanie Powers.

 Punk/Hardcore styles spring off from three different families: 1) Mohawk 2) Skinhead and 3) Bangs-a-Plenty.
 You’ll want to look like you slandered the barber’s mother halfway through the haircut.
 If it’s a country or blues musician you “are,” style is not important as long as you sweat a lot and comb with your fingers.
 There’s only one rockabilly haircut and you know it, and as for jazz, hey, I thought you wanted to get laid.